vippsas/vipps-login-api/vipps-login-api.md

 #### No dialog flow - check if the user is logged in
 This flow enables checking if a user is logged in and have given the necessary consents.
 The request will be rejected if any interaction is required from the user.

-# The user will be logged in:
+The user will be logged in if
-* If the user is recognized in the browser and no consent is needed
+* they are recognized in the browser and no consent is required
-* If the user is recognized in the browser and consent has previously been given
+* they are recognized in the browser and consent has previously been given

-Otherwise the user will be returned to the merchant with an error.
+In all cases the user will be returned directly to the `redirect_uri`.

-# Useage

-Simply add the query parameter `login_hint=unsolicited:nodialog` to the [Authorization request] (#OAuth-2.0-Authorize)

 ### Design guidelines and buttons
 Buttons to use for Vipps login can be found as part of our